Code-Institute-Submissions/hippo/README.md

 - Quiz page for viewers to test their knowledge
     - Form for viewers to input their answers or check the correct box
     - Submit button so viewers can see how they scored on the quiz
-- Links page to other sites with information about Hippopotami

 ## Tech Used
 ### Some the tech used includes: